MarkFidrus/memory-card/README.md

 # memory_card
-A simple memory card game with javascript
+A simple memory card game with javascript.

+documentation is comming soon...